SAP-samples/teched2025-AD161/exercises/ex1/README.md

     association that is part of entity `sap.capire.flights.Flights`.
-    This denormalization is applied because a consumer simply wants to see the list of flights and doesn't need to be bothered with the fact that in xflights the data is separated in two entities ("use-case oriented service").
+    This denormalization is applied because a consumer simply wants to see the list of flights and doesn't need to be bothered with the fact that in xflights the data is normalized - separated into two entities ("use-case oriented service").

-    As this service is intended to be imported in other apps, we have chosen a longer name that indicates, where it comes from.
+    As this service is intended to be imported in other apps, we have chosen a longer name that indicates where it comes from.

     The service has some annotations that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol